StackStorm/st2docs/docs/source/install/index.rst

 ::

-  For more information, please refer to documentation at https://docs.stackstorm.com/install/deb.html#setup-chatops
+  For more information, refer to documentation at https://docs.stackstorm.com/install/deb.html#setup-chatops
   ########################################################